-Dhaka Chamber of Commerce & Industry President Shams Mahmud wrote, “One of the earliest memories I have of Mrs Manzur was me sitting in her office and her explaining to me I should not eat erasers and paper.
+Dhaka Chamber of Commerce and Industry President Shams Mahmud wrote, "One of the earliest memories I have of Mrs Manzur was me sitting in her office and her explaining to me I should not eat erasers and paper.
 She is perhaps the only person I have known who has never used her life of privilege for personal gain.
 While we see all schools becoming cattle farms with dollar signs above each students head, she always maintained the integrity and values upon which she created the institution called Sunbeams.
 The outpouring of grief by all the lives she has touched is perhaps the telltale sign of what a great human being she was in life.
 In death, she has created an entire generation who will continue living and spreading the values which she had instilled within each of us.
 May all of us, whose lives she has touched in some way, continue to live by what she has taught us.
-This is the least we all can do for her as her students.”
+This is the least we all can do for her as her students."

 Country's renowned women entrepreneur, founder of SBK Tech Ventures and SBK Foundation and former Managing Director of Microsoft Bangladesh Sonia Bashir Kabir was a direct student of her as well.
 Reminiscing Mrs Elahi, she wrote:

-Niloufer Aunty, known to me earlier as my teacher, Mrs Manzur came into my life in 1973 when I was a student of 3rd grade in Geeran’s Tutorial (which later became Maple Leaf).
-I vaguely remember my mom telling me that Mrs Manzur was leaving Geeran’s to start her own school and that we would be joining Sunbeams from January 1974.
+Niloufer Aunty, known to me earlier as my teacher, Mrs Manzur came into my life in 1973 when I was a student of 3rd grade in Geeran's Tutorial (which later became Maple Leaf).
+I vaguely remember my mom telling me that Mrs Manzur was leaving Geeran's to start her own school and that we would be joining Sunbeams from January 1974.
 I studied in Sunbeams from 1974 January (4th grade) to 1975 June (5th Grade) before we left for England.
-We moved back to Bangladesh in 1977 but I had to enroll in Green Herald in 7th grade as much to my heart’s discontent, Sunbeams only went up to 5th grade.
-Mrs Manzur & Sunbeams were an integral part of our lives.
-My brothers Aref Bashir & Shahid Bashir went to Sunbeams and my mom Raihana Bashir also taught English in Sunbeams.
-Aunty had a big influence in my life from my early childhood years till my dad passed away this year, when she spoke at his prayer ceremony.”
+We moved back to Bangladesh in 1977 but I had to enroll in Green Herald in 7th grade as much to my heart's discontent, Sunbeams only went up to 5th grade.
+Mrs Manzur and Sunbeams were an integral part of our lives.
+My brothers Aref Bashir and Shahid Bashir went to Sunbeams and my mom Raihana Bashir also taught English in Sunbeams.
+Aunty had a big influence in my life from my early childhood years till my dad passed away this year, when she spoke at his prayer ceremony."

 "I remember doing very poorly in my half-yearly exams in 1974.
 The exam results were announced on the last day before summer vacation and we were all asked to 'dress as we like'.
 For reasons unbeknownst to me now, I had dressed up as a queen.
 Devastated by my results I went to see Mrs Manzur, humiliated, in tears, cursing myself for dressing up.
 What she said to me that day resonates till today and helped me become who I am now.
 "If you dressed like a queen you must feel like a queen.
 Don't ever give up.
 Queens never do".
 She was a legend most people know today but I was fortunate to witness the legend in making.
 A magnanimous soul, larger than life, Aunty will be missed a lot but her rewarding life is truly one to celebrate not mourn", Sonia paved tribute to the eminent educationist.